pkardas/notes/books/python-architecture-patterns/notes.md

 Read model can be implemented using Redis.

 As domain model becomes richer and more complex, a simplified read model become compelling.

+## Chapter 13: Dependency Injection (and Bootstrapping)

+Mocks tightly couple us to the implementation.
+By choosing to monkeypatch `email.send_mail`, we are tied to doing `import email`, and if we ever want to do `from email import send_mail`, we will have to change all our mocks.

+Declaring explicit dependencies is unnecessary, and using them would make our application code marginally more complex.
+But in return we would get tests that are easier to write and manage.

+> Explicit is better than implicit.

+Putting all the responsibility for passing dependencies to the right handler onto the message bus feels like a violation of the SRP.
+Instead, we will reach for a pattern called Composition Root (a bootstrap script), and we will do a bit of " manual DI" (dependency inversion without a framework).

+Setting up dependency injection is just one of many typical setup activities that you need to do when starting your app.
+Putting this all together into a bootstrap script is often a good idea.

+The bootstrap is also good as a place to provide sensible default configuration for your adapters, and as a single place to override those adapters with fakes for your tests.